 First and foremost, I work as a reproductive justice “auntie”–community builder, doula, and healer.
 I am an educator with 10 years of experience working with people of all ages, literally from birth to adulthood.

-I am also a provocateur.
+I also pride myself on being a thought leader and provocateur.
 Reproductive justice means that we need to ask the hard questions to understand the problem we are facing and how to eradicate it.
-For Black folx, that means we need to accurately name the genocide happening against us in the United States, specifically centering the experiences of those descended from trafficked Africans.
+For Black folx, that means we need to accurately name the genocide happening against us in the United States, specifically centering the experiences of those descended from trafficked and enslaved Africans.

 These are not easy conversations to have, and I am dedicated to bringing this conversation to the forefront in the Black community alongside healing-centered community care.
 My goal for us is true sovereignty, and in order to attain it, we must understand the forces against us.

 I ground my work in community, unapologetic Blackness, wholeness, and ancestral reverence.
 Everything I do is to help us get more free.

 In addition to the topics above, I frequently discuss sexual and gender identity, consent, cultural norms and socialization, intersectional theory, self-care, herbs and crystals, and hoodoo.

 All this informs my work with each and every client I work with.